fsbraun/djangocms-form-builder/README.rst

 |pypi| |coverage| |python| |django| |djangocms| |djangocms4|

-**djangocms-form-builder** supports rendering of styled forms which is part of all major frontend frameworks, like Bootstrap 5.
-The objective is to tightly integrate forms in the website design.
-Djangocms-frontend allows as many forms as you wish on one page.
+**djangocms-form-builder** supports rendering of styled forms.
+The objective is to tightly integrate forms in the website design. **djangocms-form-builder** allows as many forms as you wish on one page.
 All forms are **ajax/xhr-based**.
-To this end, djangocms-frontend extends the django CMS plugin model allowing a form plugin to receive ajax post requests.
+To this end, **djangocms-form-builder** extends the django CMS plugin model allowing a form plugin to receive ajax post requests.

-There are two different ways to manage forms with **djangocms-frontend**:
+There are two different ways to manage forms with **djangocms-form-builder**:

 1. **Building a form with django CMS' powerful structure board.** This is fast an easy.
 It integrates smoothly with other design elements, especially